Willy-Kimura/FontsInstaller/README.md

 ![fonts-installer-logo](Assets/fonts-installer-logo.png)

-> If you previously downloaded or installed [this package](https://www.nuget.org/packages/FonstInstaller/) from NuGet, please consider using [this new package](https://www.nuget.org/packages/FonstInstaller/) in order to receive the latest updates once they're published.
-There was a small typo error that occurred when publishing the package, *Fon**st**Installer* rather than *Fon**ts**Installer*.

 **FontsInstaller** is a .NET library that lets developers choose the fonts required by their applications then at runtime auto-checks and installs them if not available on any client machine.

 Below is a preview of the library in action: